dc36205/User-Purchase-Behavior-Study-in-Company-Selling-Food-Products/README.md

 =================
 # 1. Problem Statement

-The main objective of the project is to determine user behavior.
+The main objective of the project is to determine user purchasing behavior.

 # 2. Data Description